Practivio/amazon/content/products/printworks-cardstock-certified-projects-00540-B07FX5LCXK/index.md

 ---
 title: "Printworks Cardstock Certified Projects 00540"
-description: "cricut layered cardstock projects: Data-driven within Best Value ranking using the Practivio Score™.
-Positioned by quality, value, demand, findability, momentu…"
+description: "printworks cardstock: Data-driven within Best Value ranking using the Practivio Score™.
+Positioned by quality, value, demand, findability, momentum."
-keywords: ["cricut layered cardstock projects"]
+keywords: ["printworks cardstock"]
-seo_title: "cricut layered cardstock projects — Smart Buy Best Value (2025)"
+seo_title: "printworks cardstock — Smart Buy Best Value (2025)"
 canonicalURL: "/products/printworks-cardstock-certified-projects-00540-B07FX5LCXK/"
 ---

-**🏆 Practivio Score™:** 966 — _Smart Buy_
+**🏆 Practivio Score™:** 990 — _Smart Buy_

-*If you're comparing **cricut layered cardstock projects**, **[Printworks Cardstock Certified Projects 00540](https://www.amazon.com/dp/B07FX5LCXK?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **printworks cardstock**, **[Printworks Cardstock Certified Projects 00540](https://www.amazon.com/dp/B07FX5LCXK?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Printworks Cardstock Certified Projects 00540” on Amazon](https://www.amazon.com/dp/B07FX5LCXK?tag=practivio-20) Among Craft Papers, this Craft Paper places **67 of 292**.
+[Shop “Printworks Cardstock Certified Projects 00540” on Amazon](https://www.amazon.com/dp/B07FX5LCXK?tag=practivio-20) Among Card Stocks, this Card Stock places **69 of 299**.
 It is classified in the **Best Value tier**, where Practivio recommends it as a **Smart Buy**.

 ### What the signals indicate
-Price: 60 out of 292 (top 21% lowest-priced).
+Price: 53 out of 299 (top 18% lowest-priced).
-Reviews: 50 out of 292 (top 18% in review volume).
+Reviews: 19 out of 299 (top 7% in review volume).
-Rating: 16 out of 292 (top 6% by star rating).
+Rating: 19 out of 299 (top 7% by star rating).
-Demand: 40 out of 292 (top 14% by buyer demand this month).
+Demand: 15 out of 299 (top 6% by buyer demand this month).

 ### Position in tier
 Comparisons do not cross tiers.

 ### How it compares to the Hidden Gem
-Currently, the Hidden Gem in Best Value registers a Practivio Score™ of 1028.00.
+Currently, the Hidden Gem in Best Value registers a Practivio Score™ of 1022.00.
-This pick trails the Hidden Gem by 62.00 points.
+This pick trails the Hidden Gem by 32.00 points.
 Use this as a guidepost when comparing within the tier.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00178QQJ8?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B006P1EQXA?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Eligibility requires meeting fundamental criteria.